utkuokur/Hypergraph-Programs/README.md

 This package contains Sagemath code to calculate:

-1- the list of Veblen hypergraphs on n vertices and d edges with rank k.
+1- the list of Veblen hypergraphs on d edges and less than or equal to n vertices, of rank k.

 2- the associated coefficient of a Veblen hypergraph